 Michael Faraday was the first to propose its existence.
 It was in 1830.
 Later, Arrhenius developed the corresponding theory in 1884.
 He won the Nobel Prize in Chemistry in 1903.

 Fully ionized atoms are commonly called charged particles.
 Like those of alpha particles.
 Ionization is generally done by applying high energy to atoms.
 In the form of electric potential or radiation.

 Some of the components resulting from nuclear fission reactions are highly ionized elements.

-- The cations .
-Cations are positively charged ions.
-This time, they are attracted to the cathodes.
+- Cations.
+Positive ions.
+They are attracted to the cathodes.

 What is ionization energy?